commoncrawl/web-languages/living/swedish.md

 Literature:
 - https://litteraturbanken.se/ (Literature Bank makes available large collection of fiction and other text)
 - https://www.boktugg.se/ (Blog about news, trends, authors, publishers and lot more about bookgs in general)
+- https://varldslitteratur.se/ (Wesbite with news and information about author biographies, translated works, poems and novels)
+- https://www.svelitt.se/index.html (Website of Swedish literature society that publishes yearbooks containing research on Swedish and other Nordic literature)
+- https://swedishbookreview.org/ (Home page of Swedish Book Review presenting Swedish-language literature to the English-speaking world, through feature articles, translated extracts, interviews, book reviews and more)
+- https://www.sls.fi/sv/ (Home page of SLS that preserves, explore and spread knowledge about Swedish culture in Finland )
+- https://www.mitrania.se/ (Literary newspaper for and about Fantasy, Science fiction and horror)
+- https://bokforlagetatlas.se/ (Atlas is a progressive publisher with its feet in the present, but with an eye on the future)
+- https://www.dagensarena.se/essa/ (Dagens Arena publishes editorial articles on a radical, progressive basis of ideas)
+- https://dsm.nu (To say what is rarely said but should be said... needs to be said)

 Government:
 - https://regeringen.se/ (Swedish government)